 Soft red and orange handmade Cheshire Bricks compete with the harder ‘Ruabon Reds’ throughout the county producing a vast array of fascinating buildings.
-The use of different coloured bricks to create decorative structural patterns (diapering) is common throughout Cheshire and is often used to create dates and initials.
+The use of different coloured bricks to create decorative structural patterns (diapering) is common throughout the county and is often used to create dates and initials.

 Problems with old brick buildings in Cheshire tend to result from underfired bricks that allow moisture to penetrate and eventually disintegrate, or where repointing has been undertaken using cement based mortar.
 It is sometimes possible to identify where the bricks were made and where the clay was dug, this can help to predict the durability of the bricks.

-We are familiar with many of the houses and other buildings designed by the C19 John Douglas and his contemporaries, many of these are located on local estates, although some of Douglas’s work can also be found further afield in places such as Peover and Whitegate in Cheshire.
+We are familiar with many of the houses and other buildings designed by the C19 John Douglas and his contemporaries, many of these are located on local estates, although some of Douglas’s work can also be found further afield in places such as Peover and Whitegate.

-Nineteenth century pargetting is also a common feature in Chester and Cheshire.
+Nineteenth century pargetting is also a common feature in teh county.
 Unlike the more naïve styles found in the south east of England, Cheshire pargetting is mostly classical in style and often very elaborate.
 Having been involved in the redesign of a pargetted panel we understand the materials and techniques that were used and are able to properly assess the condition and risks to this type of decoration.

 IF YOU LIVE IN CHESTER OR CHESHIRE CONTACT US TO DISCUSS YOUR PROPERTY AND SURVEY REQUIREMENTS.
 Call 01978 447101

-Chester and Cheshire are incredibly rich in Architectural History, from the Cathedral and the Roman remains of Chester in the West of the county, to the stunning Little Morton Hall in the East.
-Chester and Cheshire has over 5000 listed buidings and more than 170 conservation Areas.
+The county is incredibly rich in Architectural History, from the Cathedral and the Roman remains of Chester in the West of the county, to the stunning Little Morton Hall in the East.
+Chester and Cheshire has over 5000 listed buildings and more than 170 conservation Areas.
 Whilst most historic properties are privately owned, there are plenty of interesting buildings and monuments owned by National Trust and other organisations that are open to visitors including Castles, Country Houses, Mills and the more unique sites such as the Anderton Boat Lift, see www.visitnorthwich.co.uk/heritage/anderton-boat-lift/

 Cheshire is also a great place to eat, shop and explore and is full of fascinating places to visit.
-To find out more about Chester and Cheshire visit https://www.visitcheshire.com/.
-If you are thinking of buying a property in Cheshire and are wondering what a proper Cheshire Accent sounds like listen here https://youtu.be/JmiOKU151-I
+To find out more about this beautiful place visit https://www.visitcheshire.com/.
+If you are thinking of buying a property in the area and are wondering what a proper Cheshire Accent sounds like listen here https://youtu.be/JmiOKU151-I